-Depending on economic developments going forward, interest rates at the shorter end of the curve may remain at low or even negative levels for a prolonged period.
+Depending on economic developments, interest rates for securities with shorter maturities may remain at low or even negative levels for a prolonged period.
 In such an environment, an anchored expectation of low inflation or deflation could further push down the longer end of the interest rate curve which could have significant implications for Aegon's operations and financial results.